FoxFurry/memstore/README.md

 **This project is my personal project, and it does not offer security, consistency and other production essential feature.
 Do not use it in live environment**

 memstore is a simple key-value in-memory storage which uses REST API as main interface.
-The minimum operator of GoKeyValueStore is transaction and transactions are atomic and isolated (like SQL transaction).
+The minimum operator of memstore is transaction and transactions are atomic and isolated (like SQL transaction).
 Every transaction is executed multithreaded on a copy of a shard and after successful execution of all commands - transaction is being added to the shard queue for actual apply.
 Right now supported operations are only `GET` and `SET`.
 Despite little amount of operations, store does automatic shardering and load-balancing between shards.
 Default number of shards if 4, but in future I will add mechanism to increase or decrease amount of shards on fly.
 Every operation inside of transaction is mapped to